Dudley Moore: Partnership with Peter Cook

-Sir John Dankworth's trumpeter, Ron Simmonds, remembered the duo playing in the intervals of the band's saturday night residency at the Marquee Club in 1961.
+John Dankworth's trumpeter, Ron Simmonds, remembered the duo playing in the intervals of the band's Saturday night residency at the Marquee Club in 1961.

 When Moore returned to the UK he was offered his own series on the BBC, Not Only...
 But Also (1965, 1966, 1970).
 It was commissioned specifically as a vehicle for Moore, but when he invited Peter Cook on as a guest, their comedy partnership was so notable that it became a permanent fixture of the series.
 Cook and Moore are most remembered for their sketches as two working-class men, Pete and Dud, in macs and cloth caps, commenting on politics and the arts, but they also fashioned a series of one-off characters, usually with Moore in the role of interviewer to one of Cook's upper-class eccentrics.

 The pair developed an unorthodox method for scripting the material, using a tape recorder to tape an ad-libbed routine that they would then have transcribed and edited.
 This would not leave enough time to fully rehearse the script, so they often had a set of cue cards.
 Moore was famous for "corpsing" so, as the programmes often went out live, Cook would deliberately make him laugh to get an even bigger reaction from the studio audience.
 The BBC wiped much of the series, though some of the soundtracks (which were issued on LP record) have survived.
 In 1968 Cook and Moore briefly switched to ATV for four one-hour programmes entitled Goodbye Again; however, they were not as critically well-received as the BBC shows.